How a Coaster Moves

 When under high positive G’s, blood is being forced from the head to the feet so riders “grey out”.

 Negative G-Force Tolerance

-The human body exhibits alarming symptoms at just -2gz and on a roller coaster a level higher than -1gz would be considered dangerous.
+The human body exhibits alarming symptoms at just -2gz and on a coaster a level higher than -1gz would be considered dangerous.

 At -1gz, humans exhibit a sense of pressure in their head

 At -2gz, there will be a severe headache, nose bleeds and swelling of the eyelids

 At -3gz, Eyes will bleed, vision will fade, eyes will feel as though they are popping out their head

 At -4gz, mental confusion and unconsciousness

 At -5gz humans are at risk of losing their eyeballs and death.